liuyanguu/SHAPforxgboost/README.md

  and force plot.
 It relies on the 'dmlc/xgboost' package to produce SHAP values.
  Please refer to 'slundberg/shap' for the original implementation of SHAP in Python.

-The purpose is to create some conveniences for making these plot in R. But I understand 'ggplot' is highly flexible so people always need to fine-tune here and there.
-But the problem is adding more flexibility overcomplicates the functions.
-But since all the functions except force plot return ggplot object, it is possible to add more layers.
+The purpose is to create some conveniences for making these plot in R. I understand 'ggplot' is highly flexible so people always need to fine-tune here and there.
+But adding more flexibility just over-complicates the wrapped functions.
+I am trying to find a balance.
+All the functions except force plot return ggplot object, it is possible to add more layers.
 The dependence plot without color `shap.plot.dependence` returns ggplot object if turns off the histogram using `add_hist = F`.

+I have built in some default labels for feature names, you could also supply features labels as a list named `new_labels`, the functions will use this list and plot accordingly.
+Another option is you can always overwrite the labels later by adding `labs` layer to the ggplot object.

 Please refer to this blog for more examples and discussion on SHAP values in R, why use SHAP, and compared to Gain:
 [SHAP visualization for XGBoost in R](https://liuyanguu.github.io/post/2019/07/18/visualization-of-shap-for-xgboost/)